Structural Geology @ Hamilton College

 Welcome!

-At Hamilton, I teach an introductory Geosciences course and Structural Geology and Tectonics.
+I have taugh a wide variety of courses at Hamilton, including an introductory Geosciences course, Structural Geology and Tectonics, Geophysics, and a field course in Arizona.
 I care deeply about teaching.
 Geologic processes exert an enormous control on many of today's pressing issues, from climate change to water resources to energy.
 Whether or not students persue a career in the geosciences, we need to increase our society's geologic literacy.
 Take a look at my teaching page to hear more about my teaching philosophy.

 Contact info